-Management's Discussion and Analysis of Financial Statements for the three months ended November 30, 2016
+Management's Discussion and Analysis of Financial Statements for three and nine months ended May 31, 2017

-This Management's Discussion and Analysis ("MDA") of Avalon Advanced Materials Inc. (the "Company" or "Avalon") is an analysis of the Company's financial results for the three months ended November 30, 2016 (the "Quarter").
-The following information should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements for the Quarter and the consolidated financial statements and Annual Information Form for the year ended August 31, 2016.
-This MDA is prepared as of January 10, 2017.
+This Management's Discussion and Analysis ("MDA") of Avalon Advanced Materials Inc. (the "Company" or "Avalon") is an analysis of the Company's financial results for three and nine months ended May 31, 2017 (the "Period").
+The following information should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements for the Period and the consolidated financial statements and Annual Information Form for the year ended August 31, 2016.
+This MDA is prepared as of July 11, 2017.